 At just over 11 inches tall, it's the perfect size for a countertop or desk and doesn't wobble when placed on a flat surface.
 There are six colors to choose from, and our tester said the sleek design is pretty enough to leave out.

 Dimensions: 11 x 6.5 x 3.5 inches | Shape: Fold-out rectangular | Magnification: Up to 3X | Features: 180-degree rotation

 Compact and lightweight

 Smooth, sleek exterior

 Could be brighter

 If you need something for on-the-go use, we recommend the Fancii Travel Mirror.
 Available in black, rose gold, or white, this lighted compact runs on four CR2 batteries (included) and has a smooth, sturdy exterior.
-Our tester said that it feels durable enough that she wouldn't worry about dropping it.
+"The quality of the body feels very sturdy and protects the mirror inside well, so I wasn't worried about dropping it," one tester said.

 There are two mirrors inside, one with 10X magnification and the other with an illuminated border.
 While it's not as bright as others we tried, and you can't adjust the warmth, it's sufficient for makeup application and touch-ups.
 At five inches in diameter, it's definitely on the smaller side, but we love that the clamshell fits easily in your purse, bag, or suitcase and weighs less than half a pound.

 Price at time of publish: $25

 Dimensions: 5 inches | Shape: Round | Magnification: 10X | Features: Daylight-mimicking bulbs